 Does my property have lead pipes?

-Before 1950, water pipes were made with lead, which is when some older Saskatoon neighbourhoods were developed.
+The vast majority of Saskatoon neighbourhoods do not have lead pipe connections.
+However, before 1950, water pipes were made with lead, which is when some older Saskatoon neighbourhoods were developed.
 Testing has found that when drinking water sits unused in lead pipes, lead levels are likely to be higher than recommended.
 Each fall or winter, Saskatoon Water mails information to reduce lead in their drinking water to all properties with lead pipes.
 If you aren't sure about your property, check the map of areas where lead pipes are known, or contact our Customer Care Centre.

 Reducing Your Exposure to Lead